 The nature of teaching and learning has become a significant key issue in tertiary education across the globe over the past decades.
-The IQAC of the Faculty of Business Studies is directed towards enhancing the quality of education at the Faculty level.
-Dr. (Ms.) K. Kalainathan has been functioning as the Coordinator of IQAC - FBS since 2020, and Dr. Y. Nanthagopan previously headed it.
-The primary responsibility of IQAC is to promote internalization of best practices among the individuals as well within all spheres of governance and management relating to the educational administrative system of the university to promote continuous quality enhancement.
+The FQAC of the Faculty of Business Studies is directed towards enhancing the quality of education at the Faculty level.
+The primary responsibility of FQAC is to promote internalization of best practices among the individuals as well within all spheres of governance and management relating to the educational administrative system of the university to promote continuous quality enhancement.